freedomofpress/securedrop-docs/docs/journalist/submissions.rst

 |screenshot_file_download_successful|

-Viewing Submissions on the *Journalist Workstation*
+Viewing submissions on the *Journalist Workstation*
 ---------------------------------------------------

 To view a downloaded submission, click its filename.
 This will open